 What is the Difference Between First Class and Standard Mail?

-The primary differences between First Class and Standard mail are price, speed of delivery, as well as options for mail forwarding and returns on mail with outdated addresses.
+The primary differences between First Class and Standard mail (aka Marketing Mail) are price, speed of delivery, as well as options for mail forwarding and returns on mail with outdated addresses.
 Below you'll find details on how to save on postage in 2021 with our first-class vs. marketing mail comparison guide.

 Setting up a direct mail campaign requires a lot of steps: from getting the project set up with the right printing parameters to figuring out your mailing list.
 Use this guide so you don't end up forgetting about determining which postage type, or rate, best suits your campaign’s needs.
 Knowing the differences between First Class and Standard mail (also known as Marketing mail) can help you and your business make decisions that will help you save on postage and get your mail into the hands of your recipients in the best way possible.

 What Is First Class Mail?

-The primary differences between First Class and Standard mail are price, speed of delivery, as well as options for mail forwarding and returns on mail with outdated addresses.
-First Class mail is still less than the price of a regular postage stamp, and the price remains the same regardless of where it goes domestically.
-The only difference in price is due to the type of mailpiece.
+The primary differences between First Class and Standard mail are price, speed of delivery, and options for mail forwarding and returned mail with outdated addresses.
+Presorted First-Class mail is still less than the price of a regular postage stamp.
+The price may vary due to the type of mailpiece.
 First-class mail includes postcards, letters, large envelopes, and small packages.
 First-class mail must weigh 13 ounces or less.
 Mail pieces that weigh over 13 ounces are sent as Priority Mail.

 Marketing mail is the new name for standard mail.
-Any mail that is not personal or confidential, such as advertisements, flyers, newsletters, merchandise or small parcels, are typically sent as Standard/Marketing mail.
-At around 32% less than the price of First Class mail, it is a cost-efficient choice if your business is flexible and focused on saving money.
+Any mail that is not personal or confidential, such as advertisements, flyers, newsletters, merchandise or small parcels, are typically sent as marketing mail.
+At around 32% less than the price of first class mail, it is a cost-efficient choice if your business timeline is more flexible and focused on saving money.

-Standard mail does not have a guaranteed delivery time, although many resources state an average of under 5 business days locally and up to 13 days nationally.
-A more customized map of Standard delivery times can be generated on the USPS website.
+Standard mail does not have a guaranteed delivery time, although it typically averages under 5 business days locally and up to 13 days nationally.
+A more customized map of standard or marketing mail delivery times can be generated on the USPS website.
 (It can seem complex.
 If you need help, contact us.)
-The mail is processed on a “time available” basis, which means your business may not want to send time-sensitive promotions, such as event announcements or coupons with two-week redemption deadlines, using Standard mail.
+The mail is processed on a “time available” basis, which means your business may not want to send time-sensitive promotions, such as event announcements or coupons with two-week redemption deadlines, using standard or marketing mail.

 In addition to Standard Mail, nonprofit organizations can save up to 70% of the cost of First Class mail by sending communications as Nonprofit Standard mail.
 These postage prices are only available for domestic mail and follow the same delivery times as Standard Mail.
 In order to apply for these rates, the nonprofit must be authorized by the USPS.

 Want to know more about saving postage fees on your mail?
 Still wondering whether First Class or Standard mail is the best choice for your business?
-Ask your mail services provider to walk you through the postage types, rules, as well as mail commingling options, to determine the best solution for your next mail project.
+Ask your mail services provider to walk you through the postage types, rules, and mail commingling options, to determine the best solution for your next mail project.